-POS/NEG A toggle switch selects the appropriate input circuit for the designated polarity of pulses from the preamplifier.
+POS/NEG A PWB jumper (W3) selects an input circuit that accepts either polarity of pulses from the preamplifier.

-PZ ADJ A screwdriver control to set the pole-zero cancellation to match the preamplifier pulse decay characteristics, The range is from 30 μ s to ∞ .
+PZ ADJ A screwdriver control sets the pole-zero cancellation to match the preamplifier pulse decay characteristics.
+The range is from 30 μ s to ∞ .

-SHAPING Three, 3-position, PWB switches, easily accessible through the side panel, select equal integration and differentiation time constants to shape the input pulses.
+SHAPING PWB jumpers select equal integration and differentiation time constants to shape the input pulses.
 Settings are 0.5, 1.5, and 3 μ s.
+Illustrated drawings and instructions for setting time-constant jumpers are shown in Fig. 4.2.